-Since the first g0v hackathon in late 2012, g0v has hosted 4 international summits, 4 civic tech grants, over 40 hackathons, over 40 speeches, been involved in over 150 media reports and there are now over 8,000 participants from all over the world, all projects use an opern-source lisence.
+Since the first g0v hackathon in late 2012, g0v has hosted 4 international summits, 4 civic tech grants, over 40 hackathons, and over 40 speeches, and g0v has been involved in over 150 media reports.
+There are now over 8,000 participants from all over the world.
 Visit g0v Dashboard for more information, or visit Awesome g0v projects by John Huang.

 After over 40 hackathons, there have been many projects which have come about.
 All projects use open-source code and open-source licenses that are open to all.
 Below are an introduction to some of the projects.

-We need a way to organize many dynamic documents before and during hackathon.
+We need a way to organize many dynamic documents before and during hackathons.

-Thus, we build this small single-page static web application that reads a list of url from an EtherCalc document, rendering it in a way similar to a google docs folder.
+Thus, we built this small single-page static web application that reads a list of URLs from an EtherCalc document, rendering it in a way similar to a Google docs folder.
 If the document supports read-only mode, we use that by default when it is opened by the user, and provide an additional edit link.

-Hackfoldr is a collaborative writing platform which makes online note-take much easier.
-There are already many projects which have used hackfoldr, including the New Taipei water park fire incident, Kaohsiung gas explosions, Hong Kong umbrella movement, and Taiwanese sunflower student movement.
-It is also the most common digital tools used at g0v hackathons.
+Hackfoldr is a collaborative writing platform which makes online note-taking much easier.
+There are already many projects which have used hackfoldr, including the New Taipei water park fire incident, the Kaohsiung gas explosions, the Hong Kong Umbrella Movement, and the Taiwan Sunflower Student Movement.
+It is also the most common digital tool used at g0v hackathons.

 A LINE chat bot to help separate misinformation from fact.